-Led by Island Outreach Director and Sunbeam Chaplain Douglas Cornman, the Islands of Grace program provides spiritual support for island residents and partnership to their spiritual leaders.
-Douglas leads religious services aboard the Sunbeam, through Zoom, and at island churches.
+Led by Director of Island Services Douglas Cornman, the Islands of Grace program provides spiritual support for island residents and partnership to their spiritual leaders.
+Douglas leads services aboard the Sunbeam, through Zoom, and at island churches.

 Many islanders fondly remember Maine Seacoast Mission Easter and Christmas services and gifts from their childhoods, and Sunbeam chaplains have officiated at island weddings and funerals for generations.
-Island churches can apply to the Mission for financial support for community building projects, and spiritual leaders can tap into the Mission’s broader clerical network.
+Island churches can apply to the Mission for financial support for community building projects.

 The Island Reader

 The Mission publishes The Island Reader, an annual collection of writing and visual art created by island residents published by the Mission to showcase the talent of outer island residents.

 Since 2006, Sunbeam, a 74-foot vessel, and its caring crew have provided a floating, winter oasis for The Island Reader’s team.
 The Sunbeam and its crew are an extension of the process, expertise, and resources that make publishing The Island Reader possible.

 The Island Reader is available digitally and in print.
 To order a hard copy, please complete the form and consider making a donation.